 By Hannah Ryan, CNN

-The research was published in the journal Science on Thursday.
+The study was published Tuesday in the journal e-Life.

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.